GWeindel/gweindel.github.io-src/content/posts/RunDMC.md

     install.packages("packages/coda_0.19-3.tar.gz",repos=NULL,type="source")

-Then R and jupyter packages are not interfacing very well you need a last step to provide jupyter with the relevant locations for the R package :
+Then R and jupyter packages are not interfacing very well you need a last step to provide jupyter with the relevant locations for the R packages :

      install.packages('IRkernel')
      IRkernel::installspec()